 Situated in sunny California, Westcliff University requires a GPA of 2.
 They are a relatively small university with approximately 1000 students and offer degrees in business and education.
 The university specifically places emphasis on the importance of practical and theoretical aspects of education in order to prepare its students academically, personally and professionally for the job market.

 IT Carlow was named the Sunday Times Institute of Technology of the Year in 2014.
 With a GPA requirement of 1.98, they offer programmes in sciences, health, computing, engineering, business and humanities.
 They are also the fourth largest institute in Ireland and offers numerous niche courses such as Aerospace Engineering and Computer Games Development.

 Some of us just have a low start at school but this does not mean that you cannot fulfill your dreams.
-Start doing research about the options available to you before you give up hope.
+Get in contact with SchoolApply today and discover the options available to you before you give up hope.